tmck2/TDD-GameOfLife/README.md

 TDD-GameOfLife
 ==============

-One C# Solution to Game of Life Kata
+A C# Solution to Game of Life Kata developed using TDD.

 Includes simple console ui to demonstrate the automata running.